w3c/wpub/explainers/wpub-explainer.md

 ### Packaging

 The working group has not yet formally addressed the issue of packaging, although it is central to many publishing use cases.
+The working group is writing a packaging spec (package format still to be decided) that is less ambitious than the Web Packaging work but allows for quick deployment.
+This packaging will be aimed at any module.
 We are carefully monitoring the [web packaging](https://github.com/WICG/webpackage) effort.

 ## Acknowledgments